whatyouhide/whatyouhide.github.io/content/uses.md

 # `/uses` Page

-Nice find! 🙌 `/uses` is a nice sort of personal-website standard where people post stuff they use to do their work or just in their life.
-I swear it is, but I can't find a link about this anywhere now.
+`/uses` is a nice sort of personal-website standard where people post stuff they use to do their work or just in their life.
+I promise it is, but I can't find a link about this anywhere now.

 ## Hardware